surrealdb/fivetran-destination/README.md

 ## Architecture

-The connector implements the following gRPC services as defined in `destination_sdk.proto`:
+The connector implements the `DestinationConnector` gRPC service as defined in [destination_sdk.proto](./proto/destination_sdk.proto) and mainly does two things:

-1. `ConfigureService`: Handles connector configuration and validation
+1. Handles connector configuration and validation
-2. `DestinationService`: Manages write operations to SurrealDB
+2. Handles various write operations to the destination as required by Fivetran

 ## Configuration